 This means they also don’t know how to make sure people with disabilities are included in the life of their communities, and can access services.

-By testing the Washington Group Short Set of questions on disability in some of our programmes, we’re finding out what works – and what doesn’t.
 The evidence and learning we gain will not only help us to evaluate and improve the accessibility of our own programmes, but also help us contribute to the debate on how best to collect data that will lead to the increased inclusion of people with disabilities in global development.

 Councillor William Mwambu from Masindi District in Uganda explains how a lack of accurate data on disability affects the way decision-makers plan, budget, allocate resources and influence policies.

 This briefing shares Sightsavers’ experience of collecting disability disaggregated data using the Washington Group Short Set of questions on disability.